-Sue: It’s suddenly turned into Play For Today.
-With cute monsters.
+Sue: It’s suddenly turned into a Play For Today.
+But with cute monsters.

-The episode concludes with the Doctor racing to escape the matter interface that exists between the two ships, just as they begin to separate.
+The episode concludes with the Doctor racing to escape the matter interface which exists between the two ships as they begin to separate.

 Sue: That was a great cliffhanger.
 So did he get out or not?
 I can’t wait to find out.